 - a.
 Coordinate traffic control measures and isolation of the impacted area as needed. - b.
 Regulate motor vehicle traffic where indicated. - c.
-Provide communications support.
+Provide communications support. - d.
+Assist with movement of resources in coordination with other state partners, as needed.

 9. UTILITY PROVIDERS